MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/monitoring.md

 When you identify key metrics to focus on, consider metrics related to availability, capacity, and response time:

 - _Capacity_: Throughput and concurrency are sample capacity metrics.
 Throughput refers to the ability to handle a specific number of transactions within a given time period.
 For instance, a copilot might handle 200,000 chat sessions per month.
 Understanding target volumes helps validate the target architecture and scale.
 Also consider seasonal impact and expected maximum peak of concurrent conversations.
+Concurrency is a measure of simultaneous users or actions.
+For instance, a copilot might handle a maximum of 5,000 concurrent chats during peak season.

 - _Response time:_ Latency and load time are common response time metrics.
 Latency is the time it takes to respond to a request (200 milliseconds).
 Load time is the time it takes for a copilot to be active with the response of the first message.
 Understand the expected maximum latency for the copilot to answer queries, and define an approach for handling long-running actions (e.g. waiting for an external system to return data).